alexanderclayton/Module-1-Challenge-Horiseon/README.md

 * Satisfies all of the preceding acceptance criteria plus the following code improvements:

-  * Application's links all function correctly.  √
+  * Application's links all function correctly.  √ (fixed one link)

-  * Application's CSS selectors and properties are consolidated and organized to follow semantic structure. √
+  * Application's CSS selectors and properties are consolidated and organized to follow semantic structure. √ (cleaned CSS page up a bit)

-  * Application's CSS file is properly commented. √
+  * Application's CSS file is properly commented. √ (comments indicating what each section does to the style of the webpage)

 ### Deployment: 32%

-* Application deployed at live URL.
+* Application deployed at live URL. √

-* Application loads with no errors.
+* Application loads with no errors. √

-* Application GitHub URL submitted.
+* Application GitHub URL submitted. √

-* GitHub repository contains application code.
+* GitHub repository contains application code. √

 ### Application Quality: 15%

-* Application resembles mock-up provided in the Challenge instructions (at least 90%).
+* Application resembles mock-up provided in the Challenge instructions (at least 90%). √

 ### Repository Quality: 13%

-* Repository has a unique name.
+* Repository has a unique name. √

-* Repository follows best practices for file structure and naming conventions.
+* Repository follows best practices for file structure and naming conventions. √

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
+* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc. √

-* Repository contains multiple descriptive commit messages.
+* Repository contains multiple descriptive commit messages. √ (I hope "first commit" and "updated README" will suffice here)

-* Repository contains quality README file with description, screenshot, and link to deployed application.
+* Repository contains quality README file with description, screenshot, and link to deployed application. √ (added comments to the exisiting README)

 ## Review

 You are required to submit the following for review:

-* The URL of the deployed application.
+* The URL of the deployed application. √

-* The URL of the GitHub repository, with a unique name and a README that describes the project.
+* The URL of the GitHub repository, with a unique name and a README that describes the project. √

 ---
 © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.